 DB: Buy Amancio’s book and Martini.

 DB: Well, it doesn't hurt, right?
-So it doesn't hurt to d o your research, whether it's, Amancio’s book on understanding your customer and what what's going to be driving these decision-making processes in our organization, or whether it's evaluating technology like Martini and our esteemed competitors and the way that products like ours are solving problems for customers.
+So, it doesn't hurt to do your research, whether it's Amancio’s book on understanding your customer and what's going to be driving these decision-making processes in our organisation or whether it's evaluating technology like Martini and our esteemed competitors and the way that products like ours are solving problems for customers.

-I think that's - you know, talking about, case studies and how customers are solving these problems - is probably more interesting than the technology itself, because everyone will translate that to their own business and experience, and that will be taking away thinking about it “Oh, I could apply that same concept in my business, in my own unique ways, how my business operates.”
+I think talking about case studies and how customers are solving these problems is probably more interesting than the technology itself, because everyone will translate that to their own business and experience.
+And they will be taking away [from them], thinking about, “Oh, I could apply that same concept in my business in my own unique ways, how my business operates.”

 KM: Yeah.
-How about you Amancio?
-Do you have any advice to companies who would be, who are ongoing processing their digital transformation projects and efforts?
+How about you, Amancio?
+Do you have any advice to companies who are processing their digital transformation projects and efforts?

-AB: Yeah, so my advice would be really to start small with one team and isolated enough from the organization so they can really figure it out to become this new kind of identity for the organizations really to ge to the customers, understanding, learning it, to really establish this kind of triggers, the data and really establish that direction.
-How do you react to this new info, kind of triggers or information?
+AB: Yeah, so my advice would be to start small with one team and [being] isolated enough from the organisation so they can really figure out how to become this new kind of identity for the organisation.
+Really to get to the customers, understanding, learning to really establish these kinds of triggers, the data and establish that direction.
+How do you react to this new info?
+[These] kinds of triggers or information?

 And so what they did is they hired people outside of HSBC.
 They put them in a building, completely separated from HSBC and gave them complete autonomy.
-They said, go and build us a solution which does this, and it has to work with all banks.
-So it can't just be a HSBC deliverable solution. and, they, you know, took a floor in a wee work office, I think that was a co-working space.
-And collaborated with all the banks, understood how such a solution was going to be facilitated through all the banks and in micropayments type world and dealing with trust issues and trust issues work differently in these markets as they do in Western markets.
+They said, “Go and build us a solution which does this, and it has to work with all banks.”
+So it can't just be an HSBC-deliverable solution.
+And they took a floor in a wee work office.
+I think that was a co-working space.
+And [they] collaborated with all the banks, understood how such a solution was going to be facilitated through all the banks and in the micropayments type world and dealing with trust issues.
+And trust issues work differently in these markets as they do in Western markets.

-And, they were able to deliver a solution within several months, timeframe, which was just staggering for an organization like HSBC and PayMe now is the number one micropayment solution in Hong Kong and, you know, taking on giant Alipay and WeChat Pay.
-But it started from identifying that they were not going to do it in the organization themselves.
+And they were able to deliver a solution within several months - a timeframe which was just staggering for an organisation like HSBC.
+And PayMe now is the number one micropayment solution in Hong Kong and is taking on giants Alipay and WeChat Pay.
+But it started from identifying that they were not going to do it in the organisation themselves.
 They're going to need to have a small group working on this.
-It needed to almost be outside of the organization, wholly owned and run by their own organization.
+It needed to almost be outside of the organisation, wholly owned and run by their own organisation.
 But it worked as an independent group and that's how they're able to deliver a new digital product.
-Next generation payment solution.
+A next generation payment solution.